newrelic/nr1-learn-nrql/README.md

 Issues and enhancement requests can be submitted in the [Issues tab of this repository](https://github.com/newrelic/nr1-learn-nrql/issues).
 Please search for and review the existing open issues before submitting a new issue.

+## Security
+This project adheres to the New Relic [security policy](https://nerdlife.datanerd.us/new-relic/security-guidelines-for-publishing-source-code).

 # Contributing

 Contributions are encouraged!
 If you submit an enhancement request, we'll invite you to contribute the change yourself.
 Please review our [Contributors Guide](CONTRIBUTING.md).